 An Annual Internal Audit Plan ("Audit Plan") is produced and submitted to the Company's Audit Committee prior to the start of the year to which the Audit Plan pertains.
-It summaries IAS's risk assessment of the business, the scope of its work, the competencies of the team, and the resources, both internal and external, required to accomplish the Audit Plan.
-The Plan takes into consideration management's view of key and emerging risks per the Risk Register, as well as IAS's assessment of the Company's key and emerging risks and related controls and their linkage to historical and planned audits.
-IAS also performs a process-based risk assessment in which we analyse risks within each of the business process to assess the impact on the Audit Plan.
-The rationale for internal audit activity for the coming year is also detailed within the Audit Plan and is based on a number of factors which include, but is not limited to our assessed level of risk associated with each business process, planned operational changes, new or expanding lines of business, consideration of the work performed by other assurance providers, etc.
+The Plan takes into consideration management's view of key and emerging risks, as well as IA's assessment of the Company's key and emerging risks and related controls and their linkage to historical and planned audits.